maguyscasuso/datasciencecoursera/Cookbook.md

 #### Resulting data set

 180 obs. of  69 variables

-First column contains the names of the variables.
+First row contains the names of the variables.

 The list of variable and the variable data type is listed below.

  * Activity                   : Factor w/ 6 levels "WALKING ,  WALKING_DOWNSTAIRS , WALKING_UPSTAIRS, SITTING , STANDING , LAYING "